joinly-ai/joinly/README.md

 docker run --gpus all --env-file .env ghcr.io/joinly-ai/joinly-cuda:latest -v --client <MeetingURL>
 ```

-By default, the `joinly` image uses the Whisper model `base.en` for transcription, since it still runs reasonably fast on CPU.
+By default, the `joinly` image uses the Whisper model `base` for transcription, since it still runs reasonably fast on CPU.
 For `joinly-cuda`, it automatically defaults to `distil-large-v3` for significantly better transcription quality.
 You can change the model by setting `--stt-arg model_name=<model_name>` (e.g., `--stt-arg model_name=large-v3`).
 However, only the respective default models are packaged in the docker image, so it will start to download the model weights on container start.

 # :test_tube: Create your own client